Broham/PassGen/readme.md

 ```

 ###Basic password list used to make HTTP requests
 Create a basic password list and uses it to make login requests.
-If it finds the text "success" in the response it will say which password worked and exit.
+In the example below it searches for the text "success" in the response.
+If found, it will say which password worked and exit.
 Notice that ```&``` must be replaced with ```\&``` in the command line.

 When makeing HTTP request you must include a value for target (```-t```), data (```-d```) and  search text (```-g```).